morse-simulator/morse/doc/morse/user/supervision_services.rst

 These services are automatically exposed on a socket interface, on port 4000.

-All these services belongs the a virtual component called ``simulation`` and follows the normal syntax for socket requests.
+All these services belongs to a virtual component called ``simulation`` and follows the normal syntax for socket requests.
 Thus, a request to retrieve the list of robots would look like that::